Icom IC-202e GW4RWR

 Suggestions

 Tuning - Remove the VXO.
 Replace with DDS and put the digital freq display in the LED panel.
-Footnote: the IC-202e has an 'external VFO' position on the power switch.
-The later IC-202s module does not!
+The IC-202e has an 'external VFO' position on the power switch, the later IC-202s module does not.

 Power - Remove the telsecopic antenna, and put a Mitsubishi brick against the rear panel?

-Batteries - I'm sure you can find something lighter and smaller volume than the 9 x C cells this uses.
+Batteries - No doubt these days there are lighter and smaller alternatives to the 9 x C cells this radio uses.